-A$166 million.
-Merchandise exports to Peru totalled A$63 million and included specialised machinery and parts, civil engineering parts and equipment, prepared additives for mineral oils, and measuring and analysing instruments.
+In 2014 merchandise trade between Australia and Peru totalled A$223 million.
+Merchandise exports to Peru totalled A$83 million and included specialised machinery and parts, civil engineering parts and equipment, prepared additives for mineral oils, and measuring and analysing instruments.

-Major merchandise imports from Peru to Australia totalled A$102 million and included animal feed, vegetables, animal oils and fats.
-Trade in services has improved significantly, totalling A$185 million in 2013-14, up from A$62 million in 2007.
+Major merchandise imports from Peru to Australia totalled A$140 million and included animal feed, vegetables, animal oils and fats.
+Trade in services totalled A$163 million in 2014.

 Peru's open investment regime, stable government and abundance of natural resources make it an attractive investment destination, particularly in the extractive sectors.
 The expanding tourism sector has also seen Australian investments.
 Education is another area which Australian institutions are targeting.

 However, for now, the majority of the Australian companies with offices in Peru are involved in the mining and energy sector.
-Australian investment in Peru sits at some A$5 billion, which places Australia as the fourth or fifth largest investor in Peru’s mining sector.
+We estimate Australian investment in Peru sits at around A$5 billion, which makes Australia the fourth- or fifth-largest investor in Peru’s mining sector.